felixsc1/drfecommerce/README.md

 ## Additional packages used

 - [django-mptt](https://django-mptt.readthedocs.io/en/latest/index.html).
 Makes it easier to work with hierarchical data.
 Here, each product can have a category, which in turn may have sub-categories.
+Here, we create instances of model "Category", which has a field "parent", other instances of the category model can be selected as parent.
 - [drf-spectacular](https://pypi.org/project/drf-spectacular/) to automatically create schema and swagger UI view.

 ## Testing